plone/documentation/docs/index.md

 This is the community-maintained documentation for the Plone content management system.

-This documentation is for:

-- Editors who write and update content on a site
-- Site administrators who install Plone and add-ons, and set up a site
-- Designers who create site themes
-- Deployers who configure servers for site hosting
-- Developers who customize a site’s capabilities, create add-ons, and contribute to Plone itself

 :::::{grid} 1 1 2 2
 :gutter: 3 3 4 5